Protecting access to UK markets

 The Luxembourg agreement

 A key player in extending diplomatic relations with China was New Zealander Rewi Alley, who lived there from 1927.
-Sixty years later, in 1987, he was given a special state reception in Beijing.
+Sixty years later, in 1987, he was given a state reception in Beijing.
 At his funeral later that year, New Zealand Prime Minister David Lange said that very few foreigners had committed their whole lives to China, as Alley had done.

 Economic and political diversification

 To implement the other leg of the EEC strategy – diversifying markets for New Zealand exports – new posts were opened in South Korea (1971), Chile and Peru (1972) and Mexico (1983).
 The 1970s was an era of détente (easing of hostilities between Cold War adversaries) so posts opened for geopolitical reasons in China and the USSR in 1973.
-These also created new economic and trade opportunities.
+There were also new economic and trade opportunities.
 The wealth of oil-producing states led to missions opening in Iran and Iraq (1975), Bahrain (1977) and Saudi Arabia (1984).

 New Zealand and Australia